News and Commentary

 Check the App’s Permissions

 Banks control most of the security features on their mobile apps.
 However, it is up to you to ensure that the app does not automatically have permission to access all your personal data stored on the phone, including your location, activity and account information.
-After downloading any app, check the privacy settings on your device and turn off tracking services, especially for the times when you are not using a particular app.
+After downloading any app, check the privacy settings on your device and be sure to turn off tracking services, especially when you are not using a particular app.

 Use Strong, Unique Passwords and a Password Manager

 Cybersecurity experts recommend you use passwords with a minimum of eight characters that contain a combination of capital and lowercase letters, numbers and symbols.
-Ideally, you should use a different password for each app you use to ensure that if one password is compromised, criminals will not be able to use it to access your other accounts.
+Ideally, you should use a different password for each app to ensure that if criminals compromise one of your passwords, they cannot use it to access your other accounts.
 To help you keep track of all your passwords, use a password manager that can also generate unique passwords and provide you with instant access to your accounts with a simple fingerprint.

 Enable Multi-Factor Authentication